 Some regions of the world are living at the expense of others

-In 2016, the world’s per capita ecological footprint was 1.1 gha higher than the world’s available per capita biocapacity.
+In 2017, the world’s per capita ecological footprint was 1.2 gha higher than the world’s available per capita biocapacity.
 However, this average conceals considerable differences in the consumption of resources: most industrial countries consume more than two planet Earths, while countries in the Indian subcontinent, in South-east Asia and Africa consume less than one.
 Switzerland’s per capita ecological footprint matches the average of western European countries.
-Qatar, Luxembourg, the Cook Islands, Bahrain, the United States, the United Arab Emirates, Canada, Estonia, Kuwait, Belize, the Republic of Trinidad and Tobago, United States, Canada, Mongolia, Bermuda, Estonia, Denmark, Sultanate of Oman and Australia consumed more than 4 times the world’s available per capita biocapacity.
+Qatar, Luxembourg, the Cook Islands, Bahrain, the United States, the United Arab Emirates, Canada, Estonia, Kuwait, Belize, the Republic of Trinidad and Tobago, Mongolia, Australia, Belgium, Denmark, Finland and Latvia consumed more than 4 times the world’s available per capita biocapacity.

 The Swiss energy consumption largely determines its ecological footprint

 The consumption of fossil fuels accounts for almost three quarters of the Swiss ecological footprint.
 It has also grown substantially more than any other factor of the ecological footprint in the last decades.
 Another major factor is our use of arable land, forests and natural meadows, which accounts for 24% of the total ecological footprint.

 The ecological footprint is a kind of “resource accounting”